KevinQDang/MVP/PRESS-RELEASE.md

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
-  'just try out the app and see were you go from there'
+  'just try out the app and see were you go from there' the client hits the button a video and an activity should show up every time the button is pressed should save the recent video to the database stop recent videos has a max of 10